Rigel2118/Entropypp/README.md

 ## Running the app
 a) You can directly download the binary for Linux and execute it.

-b) If you want to build the project, just run in a terminal:\n `g++ -o Entropy++ main.cpp`
+b) If you want to build the project, just run in a terminal:<br />
+`g++ -o Entropy++ main.cpp`

 c) Or you can add the project to your Code::Blocks workspace and compile it from there.